leomil72/swRTC/README.txt

 ATMEL Atmega644/1284
 The library uses the Timer 2, so keep it in mind if you think to use PWM on phisical pins 20 & 21.

+ATMEL ATmega32U4:
+The library uses the Timer 3 on this chip.

 ** I M P O R T A N T **
 The library supports, due to rounding issues, only the following speed clocks:
 - Atmega644/1284, Atmega48/88/168/328, Atmega8, Atmega640/1280/1281/2560/2561: 1, 4, 8, and 16 MHz
 - Attiny25/45/85, Attiny24/44/84, Attiny2313: 1, 8, and 16 MHz
+- Atmega32U4: only 16 MHz

 ********************************************************************